shobbsd/mitchs-rare-treasures/README.md

   * default sort order: ascending
   * default sort criteria: shop_name

-  * All the queries should be modifiable (for example, I should be able to sort descending, increase the number of votes or change the start result)

 `/api/treasures`
   *responds with all treasures, including the shop name and details*